gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.SetCamo(this BloonModel, bool) Method

-(Cross-Game compatible) Set whether or not this BloonModel is a Camo bloon.
+Set whether or not this BloonModel is a Camo bloon.

 ```csharp
 public static void SetCamo(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, bool isCamo);